Remember the first mobile phone cameras? And the grainy, blurry, low-quality photos they produced?

 Did your mom ever tell you that your eyes were bigger than your stomach?
 Nowhere is that more true than Instagram, where we can’t get enough of food photography.

 The secret to an excellent food photo?
 Shoot from above, take advantage of photogenic surroundings, and use natural light.
-The last one is especially important, because the people eating next to you definitely don’t want to be blinded by your flash.
+The last one is especially important, because the people eating next to you definitely don’t want to be interrupted by your flash.

 Research has found that people love looking at faces on Instagram (hello once again to Chris Hemsworth).
 In fact, photos with people get up to 38% more likes than photos without.
+(Our experiment’s results were a little more mixed, but hey, it’s worth a shot.)

 To take a stunning portrait, follow the principles above: use natural light, choose an appealing background, and explore shooting from different angles to capture a more interesting shot.
 Some phones even include a portrait mode, which will optimize lighting and focus.